 Research Design and Methods

-We study MSE behaviour using state-of-the-art micro-econometric methods.
+We study MSE performance using state-of-the-art micro-econometric methods.
 This includes in particular differences-in-differences and instrumental variable specifications, as common in the impact evaluation literature.
 The quantitative analyses are informed by own panel survey data from Uganda.
 The first wave sampled 450 MSEs and was implemented in 2012.
-Four consecutive survey rounds were implemented in 2013-2016.
+Five consecutive survey rounds were implemented in 2013-2017.
 During the project, the survey will be extended to a total of seven annual waves with changing foci, but a consistent core questionnaire.
 While panel data on MSEs is very scarce, our data has another unique feature, as it combines firm surveys with lab-in-the-field experiments on risk and time preferences and overconfidence, as well as randomised experiments on cash transfers, financial literacy, and technology use.

 This project builds upon the previous project on “Micro- and Small Enterprises in Developing Countries: Opportunities and Constraints”.
 Three main insights have emerged from our research to date: (1) The typical informal MSE should not be considered a subsistence enterprise.
 This is evident from the very high marginal returns to capital that can be earned in these enterprises.
 Rather, an important share of MSEs, even in poor economies, for example in the Sahel zone, can be considered "constrained gazelles".
 (2) High returns in microenterprises remain unexploited due to a number of economic, institutional, and social constraints.
 While credit constraints are found to be a key constraint for MSEs, specific sectors are heavily constrained by access to public utilities.
 In addition, forced solidarity, i.e. social constraints, can also partly explain the lack of investment in MSEs.
 (3) The role of behavioural constraints is not yet well understood.
 First results suggest that risk and risk aversion can be important obstacles to capital accumulation.
-(4) Overconfidence is a widespread phenomenon among MSE owners in Uganda.
-More than two-thirds of Ugandan firm owners have overly optimistic views about their own skills and abilities.
-Whether and how this behavioural bias influences economic decision making and performance will be analysed in the course of this project.